SSM Health, UW Health team up on orthopedic surgery

 Patients who need orthopedic surgery should continue to work with their respective health care organizations to schedule procedures, the organizations said.

-The surgeons who resigned last year said they were starting Orthopedic and Spine Centers of Wisconsin in the Arbor Gate complex off the Beltline near Todd Drive.
+The surgeons who resigned last year on Monday opened Orthopedic and Spine Centers of Wisconsin in the Arbor Gate complex off the Beltline near Todd Drive.
 The group is being managed by Phoenix-based Healthcare Outcomes Performance, or HOPCo.

 Orthopedic and Spine Centers was started by Dr. Jason Sansone, who was SSM Health’s regional director of orthopedics, and 10 other surgeons who worked for SSM Health in Madison, Baraboo and Janesville: Kashif Ali, Aaron Carpiaux, Rajit Chakravarty, Richard Glad, Brian Keyes, Dayton Opel, James Prosser, Joseph Sizensky, Brian Steffin and David Wolff.